supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_05_AddGuestUsersToTheDirectory.md

 4. On the New user menu, select **Invite external user** and then add your information as the guest user.

    >**Note:** - Group email addresses are not supported; enter the email address for an individual.
 Also, some email providers allow users to add a plus symbol (+) and additional text to their email addresses to help with things like inbox filtering.
-However, Azure AD does not currently support plus symbols in email addresses.
+However, Microsoft Entra ID does not currently support plus symbols in email addresses.
 To avoid delivery issues, omit the plus symbol and any characters following it up to the @ symbol.

 5. Enter an email address, such as **sc300externaluser1@sc300email.com**